Denolle-Lab/seismicloud/README.md

 Workflow for template matching and ML picking with cloud capabilities.

-This GitHub accompanies the Krauss et al., 2023 manuscript: "Seismology in the cloud for template matching and machine-learning earthquake detection" (in review).
+This GitHub accompanies the Krauss et al., 2023 manuscript in Seismica: ["Seismology in the cloud: guidance for the individual researcher"](https://seismica.library.mcgill.ca/article/view/979)

 ## Usage